Caminito del Rey Hike

 From the parking (Ardeles), turn left and walk until you see a tunnel on your right.
 Walk through the tunnel for 5 minutes until you reach a road.
 Follow this road for another 10 minutes until you reach the entrance point, where you’ll show your tickets.

-In total, it’s about 20 minutes walking from the parking area.
+In total, it’s about 20 minute’s walk from the parking area.

 Caminito del Rey Entrance